J. Playfair McMurrich

 From 1881 to 1884, he was a Professor of biology and horticulture at Ontario Agricultural College in the University of Guelph.
 From 1892 to 1894, he taught at the University of Cincinnati.
 He was a Professor of Anatomy in homoeopathic department of the University of Michigan.
+He was elected to the American Philosophical Society in 1907.
 From 1907 to 1930, he was Professor of anatomy at the University of Toronto.

+From 1908 to 1909 he served as the eighth president of the Association of American Anatomists.

 From 1922 to 1923, he was the president of the Royal Society of Canada.
 In 1922, he was the president of the American Association for the Advancement of Science.
 In 1933, he was the president of the History of Science Society.
 In 1939, he was awarded the Royal Society of Canada's Flavelle Medal.

 In 1882, he married Katie Moodie Vickers.